semaraugusto/mobilenet-nova/README.md

 # ZK Mobile net

-This is a mobile net for ZK, it is a light weight neural network for ZK.
-It is based on the [MobileNet](https://arxiv.org/abs/1704.04861) architecture.
+This repo is a ZK implementation of a [MobileNet](https://arxiv.org/abs/1704.04861) architecture.
+It is a light weight neural network for ZK created for embedded devices.

 Initial implementation in [PyTorch](https://pytorch.org/).

 Circuit implementation (TBD) in [Circom](https://docs.circom.io/) and [Nova](https://github.com/microsoft/Nova) (TBD).

 # Organization
 * Pytorch implementation in "./mobilenet.ipynb" and "models/mobilenet.py"
 * Initial Circom implementation in "./circuits/" (only separable convolution for now.
 Will add more circuits soon)